deeplearning4j/deeplearning4j/sentenceiterator.md

 			SentenceIterator iter = new UimaSentenceIterator(path,AnalysisEngineFactory.createEngine(AnalysisEngineFactory.createEngineDescription(TokenizerAnnotator.getDescription(), SentenceAnnotator.getDescription())));

 For those familiar with Uima, this uses Uimafit extensively to create analysis engines.
-You can also create custom sentence iterators by extending sentence iterator.
+You can also create custom sentence iterators by extending SentenceIterator.